Breaking HSC rules

 Advice given to HSC students

-Students undertaking HSC exams and HSC minimum standard tests are reminded of HSC rules and made aware of the assessment conditions by invigilators at the start of each exam and test.
+Students undertaking HSC exams and HSC minimum standard tests are reminded of the HSC exam/test rules and made aware of the assessment conditions by invigilators at the start of each exam and test.

 The advice includes, but is not limited to these instructions: